ItsYeWolfie/javascript-concepts/README.md

 |                   | name: ItsYeWolfie | name: ItsYeWolfie | name: ItsYeWolfie |
 |                   |                   |                   | job: Fellow       |

-Due to lexical scope, the `if else` cannot access the `job` variable, because it is defined in the `second()` function, which is not a parent of the `if else` block, they are merely siblings.
+Due to lexical scope, the `if-else` cannot access the `job` variable, because it is defined in the `second()` function, which is not a parent of the `if-else` block, they are merely siblings.

 ### Scope chain vs. Call stack